danielkinguk/ai4network/ietf120/agenda.md

 Slides: TBA

+#### #5.
+Leveraging Large Language Models for Enhanced Network Security: A Framework

+Presentor: Juan Deng

+Abstract: This presentation introduces an architectural framework that applies large language models to network security.
+The architectural framework considers the capabilities that large language models can bring to network security and the requirements of applying large language models.
+The framework consists of crafted modules with distinct functionalities and their interactions to leverage the power of large language models to network security.

+Slides: TBA

-#### 5. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
+#### #5.
+Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?

 Presenter: Daniel King (Lancaster University) and Cheng Li (Huawei)